-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we progress through the clinical development program for the bempedoic acid/ ezetimibe combination and bempedoic acid.
-We estimate that current cash resources are sufficient to fund operations through the announcement of top-line results from all global pivotal Phase 3 safety and efficacy studies and into early 2019.
-We will likely need to raise additional capital to continue to fund the further development and commercialization efforts for the bempedoic acid / ezetimibe combination and bempedoic acid and our operations, including to fund our initial submissions for LDL-C lowering indications for the bempedoic acid / ezetimibe combination and bempedoic acid in the U.S. and Europe and to complete the CLEAR Outcomes CVOT.
+We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we progress through the clinical development program for the bempedoic acid/ ezetimibe combination pill and bempedoic acid.
+We estimate that current cash resources are sufficient to fund operations through the expected approvals of the bempedoic acid / ezetimibe combination pill and bempedoic acid in the first quarter of 2020.
+We will likely need to raise additional capital to continue to fund the further development and commercialization efforts for the bempedoic acid / ezetimibe combination pill and bempedoic acid and our operations and to complete the CLEAR Outcomes CVOT.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development and commercialization of the bempedoic acid / ezetimibe combination and bempedoic acid and the extent to which we may enter into collaborations with pharmaceutical partners regarding the development and commercialization of the bempedoic acid / ezetimibe combination and bempedoic acid, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of the bempedoic acid / ezetimibe combination and bempedoic acid.
+Because of the numerous risks and uncertainties associated with the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid and the extent to which we may enter into collaborations with pharmaceutical partners regarding the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- · our ability to successfully develop and commercialize the bempedoic acid / ezetimibe combination and bempedoic acid or other product candidates: - the costs, timing and outcomes of our ongoing and planned clinical studies of the bempedoic acid / ezetimibe combination and bempedoic acid; - the time and cost necessary to obtain regulatory approvals for the bempedoic acid / ezetimibe combination and bempedoic acid, if at all; - our ability to establish a sales, marketing and distribution infrastructure to commercialize the bempedoic acid / ezetimibe combination and bempedoic acid or our ability to establish any future collaboration or commercialization arrangements on favorable terms, if at all;
+· our ability to successfully develop and commercialize the bempedoic acid / ezetimibe combination pill and bempedoic acid or other product candidates;

-- · the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - · the implementation of operational and financial information technology.
+- the costs, timing and outcomes of our ongoing and planned clinical studies of the bempedoic acid / ezetimibe combination pill and bempedoic acid; - the time and cost necessary to obtain regulatory approvals for the bempedoic acid / ezetimibe combination pill and bempedoic acid, if at all; - our ability to establish a sales, marketing and distribution infrastructure to commercialize the bempedoic acid / ezetimibe combination pill and bempedoic acid or our ability to establish any future collaboration or commercialization arrangements on favorable terms, if at all; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the implementation of operational and financial information technology.

 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 We do not have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners or royalty-based financing arrangements, we may have to relinquish valuable rights to our technologies, future revenue streams or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings or through collaborations, strategic alliances or licensing arrangements or royalty-based financing arrangements when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market the bempedoic acid / ezetimibe combination and bempedoic acid that we would otherwise prefer to develop and market ourselves.
+If we are unable to raise additional funds through equity or debt financings or through collaborations, strategic alliances or licensing arrangements or royalty-based financing arrangements when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market the bempedoic acid / ezetimibe combination pill and bempedoic acid that we would otherwise prefer to develop and market ourselves.